raspberrypilearning/turtle-snowflakes/worksheet.md

 # Turtle Snowflakes

+Draw beautiful and intricate patterns with Python Turtle, while learning how to code with Python.

 ## How to draw with Python Turtle

 1. To begin, you will need to open the Python 3 programming environment **IDLE3**.
 You can do this by selecting it from the **Main Menu** with your mouse.